pietrodelugas/material_for_sasesma/Tuesday/SrTiO3/PW_BASIS_conv_test.md

 4. Note that in srtio3_ecutrho we reuse density and wavefunctions obtained in previous calculation.
 The scf error at the first step is a good measure of how close are ground state densities at different ecutrho.

+# Convergence test of ecutwfc

+fix ecutrho to a converged value and perform the convergence of ecutwfc.